Playing quantum nonlocal games with six noisy qubits on the cloud

 An interesting question for future study is the demonstration of quantum advantage with cluster states made of a larger number of qubits, $n>6$.
 For the triangle game of Ref.~\cite{bravyi2018quantum}, the number of circuits (8) and the threshold to quantum advantage ($87.5\%$) are independent on $n$.
 Because the winning conditions of the game involve products of $n$ qubits, the error from each qubit sum up and it is effectively harder to show quantum advantage with increasing $n$.
 In contrast, the approach based on Bell inequalities can deliver a quantum advantage at a fixed error per qubit.
 Although $S_{\rm optimal}$ is known only for $n \le 6$ \cite{cabello2008mermin}, we can derive an upper bound to its threshold by splitting the cluster state in small parts and taking the product of $S_{\rm optimal}$ of each part.
 This analysis suggests that the ratio between the maximal LHV value of $S_{\rm optimal}$ and its quantum value should decrease exponentially with $n$.
 Hence, the classical winning probability decreases with $n$, and can balance the effective increase of qubit errors.
 The price to pay is that the number of elements in $S_{\rm optimal}$ increases exponentially with $n$, hence requiring a prohibitive number of measurements.
 The optimization of the winning probability versus the number of measurements is an open question that needs to be addressed theoretically.

 {\bf Acknowledgments} We acknowledge useful discussions with Tomer Simon, Eyal Malach (Microsoft Azure Quantum), and Eli Arbel, Haggai Landa (IBM Research Haifa).
 We acknowledge the use of IBM Quantum services for this work and we thank Eli Arbel for generating the results on the ibm\_boeblingen device.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
+We thank Brian Neyenhuis for generating the results on the Honeywell H1 device.
 We acknowledge the technical support of Eyal Estrin (Inter University Computation Center) and Tomer Ofir (Amazon Web Services).
 This work was supported by the Israel Science Foundation, grants number 151/19 and 154/19, the AWS Cloud Credit for Research Program, and Microsoft Quantum Azure Israel.